100gamma/Gatekeyper/README.md

 ## Donations
-If you liked this presentation, please consider
+If you liked this presentation, please consider [donating to the EFF](https://supporters.eff.org/donate)